 Navigation during ice-free period differs significantly from navigation in ice.
 During harsh ice conditions space for maritime traffic cannot be limited to the straightforward routes used during ice-free periods.

-Winter navigation routes are dependant on the ice situation at the given moment.
+Winter navigation routes are dependent on the ice situation at the given moment.
 Using the optimal route in ice conditions is a key factor in maintaining the smooth, low-emission operation of navigation to the ports of the area during the winter season.
 OREI placed in the vicinity of shipping channels and areas of maritime activity increase the need for assistance during winter navigation.
 To ensure the safety of navigation it is not possible to leave vessels waiting for assistance in moving ice near OREI.
 For instance; as the masses of ice move, the ice may push the vessel towards a wind farm which may cause the vessel to collide with a wind turbine.

 Cameras and radar equipment suitable for monitoring the movement of ice in or around OREI could improve the monitoring of the overall ice situation in order to assign icebreaking assistance.

 Interaction with Aviation